 Canada is the world’s leading exporter of lentils, with Saskatchewan growing 97 percent of total Canadian production.
 While we enjoy dried or canned lentils year-round, they are harvested in late summer after they’ve ripened in their pods and dried naturally.

-‘Balance is one of life’s great challenges.
-In my case, it’s about staying grounded,’ says Smith.
-‘I live in rural P.E.I. and am an active, outdoors kind of guy.’
-As passionate as he is about work, a huge priority is family time with his partner, Chastity, and their kids Gabe, Ariella and baby daughter Camille.
+“Balance is one of life’s great challenges,” says Smith, “In my case, it’s about staying grounded,” He lives in rural P.E.I. calls himself an active, outdoorsy guy.
+As passionate as he is about work, a huge priority is family time.
 They regularly incorporate lentils into their meals.
-‘We’ve been eating them forever,’ he says.
-‘They are so easy to throw into a pot.
-With two minutes’ effort, you’ve got something simmering and ready to eat in about 30 minutes.”
+‘They are so easy to throw into a pot,” he says.
+“With two minutes’ effort, you’ve got something simmering and ready to eat in about 30 minutes.”

 Lentils pack benefits including fibre, protein and iron.
 Having a pantry with one or two varieties—green, red, black Beluga or French Green “Du Puy”—means a myriad of recipe ideas are a “pulse” away.
 Lentils work in everything from breakfast to baked goods.
 Our favourite way to eat them?
 In a squash salad.